How long has bread been in existence?

 Vitamins – Vitamin A; Thiamine (Vitamin B1); Riboflavin (Vitamin B2); Niacin (Vitamin B3); Folic acid and Pyridoxine (Vitamin B6).p> Minerals – Iron and Zinc

-An improved blend of the above fortificants is to be introduced during 2016.
+An improved blend of the above fortificants is to be legislated and introduced during 2019.

 [Also refer to the FACS Information Leaflet “Food Fortification”]

 Another important aspect of bread, which is often overlooked, is the effect it has on our economy.
 Bread has created many diverse work opportunities.
-Just think of agricultural scientists, farmers and their staff, wheat distributors, millers, bakers and secondary industries (e.g. equipment and packaging).
-A sophisticated infrastructure has been developed around bread, such as wheat and flour storage, mills, bakeries and delivery vehicles.
-The average annual per capita expenditure on grain products in South Africa is approaching R 3000 of which bread is probably the second highest.
+Just think of agricultural scientists, farmers and their staff, grain storage operators, grain traders, wheat distributors, millers, bakers and secondary industries (e.g. equipment and packaging).
+A sophisticated infrastructure has been developed around bread, such as wheat and flour storage, mills, bakeries and logistics.

 Are there government regulations under which bread is controlled?